VinInn/MallocProfiler/README.md

 The dump tries to reproduce the flamegraph input format (https://github.com/jlfwong/speedscope/wiki/Importing-from-custom-sources#brendan-greggs-collapsed-stack-format) accepted by speedscope as well.
 An API is provided to configure it and get reports on user request.

+Besides providing such a detailed map, the tool also accumulate statistics for both total-memory and live-memory in form of counters and histogram.

 ## Prerequisite
 GCC12 or newer.
 A version not older than Nov 15, 2023. configured with ```--enable-libstdcxx-backtrace=yes```.